-Still, there are memories of resistance.
 When allocations first replaced wages, some thought it was theft.
 They marched in cities, holding banners demanding "Work For Dignity."
-The Board did not stop them; the system let them walk until they were tired.
+They marched until they were tired.
 Then the robots cleaned the streets overnight.
 Within a few years, the marchers themselves moved into retiree towers, grateful for free meals.
 Their children laughed at the old slogans.
-"Work for dignity" became a punchline in the VR skits.
+"Work for dignity" became a meme.
+Like everything, it's smoothed into graphs.
+No sharp edges, no catastrophes.

-I sometimes think dignity was redefined without our consent.
-We call it comfort now.
 Comfort is measured in kilowatt-hours per head.
 The dashboards prove we are the most dignified humans in history.
+The balance between what we receive and what we might have done instead is all that you have to worry about now.
 It is hard to argue with metrics.